civican/legisinfo/42-1/bills/C-59/bill_text.md

 Subsection 14(2) of the `Youth Criminal Justice Act` is replaced by the following:

-**(2)** A youth justice court has **exclusive** jurisdiction to make orders against a young person under sections 83.3 (recognizance — terrorist activity), 810 (recognizance —fear of injury or damage), 810.01 (recognizance — fear of certain offences), 810.011 (recognizance — fear of terrorism offence), 810.02 (recognizance — fear of forced marriage or marriage under age of 16 years) and 810.2 (recognizance — fear of serious personal injury offence) of the `Criminal Code` **and the provisions of this Act apply, with any modifications that the circumstances require**.
+**(2)** A youth justice court has exclusive jurisdiction to make orders against a young person under sections 83.3 (recognizance — terrorist activity), 810 (recognizance —fear of injury or damage), 810.01 (recognizance — fear of certain offences), 810.011 (recognizance — fear of terrorism offence), 810.02 (recognizance — fear of forced marriage or marriage under age of 16 years) and 810.2 (recognizance — fear of serious personal injury offence) of the `Criminal Code` and the provisions of this Act apply, with any modifications that the circumstances require.
 If the young person fails or refuses to enter into a recognizance referred to in any of those sections, the court may impose any one of the sanctions set out in subsection 42(2) (youth sentences) except that, in the case of an order under paragraph 42(2)(n) (custody and supervision order), it shall not exceed 30 days.

 ### Section 160

 Subsection 20(2) of the Act is replaced by the following:

-**(2)** **Despite subsection 14(2)**, a justice has jurisdiction to make an order under section 810 (recognizance — fear of injury or damage) of the `Criminal Code` in respect of a young person.
+**(2)** Despite subsection 14(2), a justice has jurisdiction to make an order under section 810 (recognizance — fear of injury or damage) of the `Criminal Code` in respect of a young person.
 If the young person fails or refuses to enter into a recognizance referred to in that section, the justice shall refer the matter to a youth justice court.

 ### Section 161